The Ultimate List of Digital Marketing Terms

 Penalty – An infraction issued by Google, to a webmaster, for breaking Google’s guidelines.
 The penalty is issued by Google through Search Console, and can result in a sites’ removal from search engine results.
 The issues that caused the penalty will need to be fixed before the penalty is lifted, and once the penalty is lifted it may still take some time to return to previous rank in Google search results.
 Penalty may also refer to an “algorithmic penalty” which is actually a misnomer; a website may be doing poorly in search results because of an issue that Google’s algorithm has found in the site.
 This however is not really a “penalty” but a ranking problem.
 For there to be a true penalty, there would have to be a manual action from Google, as denoted by the message sent to the webmaster in Search Console.

 PDF – A digital document format that provides a digital image of text or graphics.
-PDF’s are the preferred document type when uploading documents to the internet because of its ease of use and its ability to be imported or converted easily.
-PDFs can be read and indexed by Google just as a normal web page can.
+PDF’s are a common document type when uploading documents to the internet, because of its ease of use and its ability to be imported or converted easily.
+PDFs can indexed by Google, however extra steps must be taken to ensure that Google and other search engines can properly understand the intent and content of the PDF.

 Quality Score – Google Adwords’ rating of the relevance and quality of keywords used in PPC campaigns.
 These scores are largely determined by relevance of ad copy, expected click-through rate, as well as the landing page quality and relevance.
 Quality score is a component in determining ad auctions, so having a high score can lead to higher ad rankings at lower costs.